ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 *** Please sign subnet creation hash on the ledger device ***
 ```

-### Sign subnet creation and chain creation txs using ledger 0
+### Sign SUBNET Creation and Chain Creation TXs using Ledger 0

-Last message requires the user to sign the subnet creation tx using connected ledger device:
+Last message requires the user to sign the SUBNET creation TX using connected ledger device:

 ```text
 *** Please sign subnet creation hash on the ledger device ***